SamirStandnes/guess_the_book_markov/README.md

 ## guess_the_book_markov
 This is a book quiz.
 Run the game in the terminal.
-You can add more books to the game by inserting link(s) to the `books_list list` in `run.py` (more info on adding books in run.py file)
+You can add more books to the game by inserting link(s) to the `books_list list` in `run.py` (more info on adding books in run.py file).

 The game is an implementation of a markov chain text generator module provide by Codeacademy (see below).